if-03-01-C-fall-2017/reading-assignment-1-Amel-Dzogovic/README.md

 - The *web server*
 - The *web client*

-Both parties communicate over the internet using a special protocol, known as *[Hyper Text Transfer Protokol (http)](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol)*.
+Both parties communicate over the internet using a special protocol, known as *[Hyper Text Transfer Protocol (http)](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol)*.
 The technical details of http and lower protocol layers, like tcp/ip and others are not part of this course.

 To make all resources in the Web accessible and addressable so called *[Unified Resource Locators (url)](https://en.wikipedia.org/wiki/URL)* are used.